Economics for Managers

 Discuss the impact of expansionary fiscal policy based on:

-The basic Keynesian model An increase in government spending and/or a decrease in taxes (i.e., a budget deficit) will be magnified by the multiplier process and lead to an increase in aggregate demand.
+The basic Keynesian model: An increase in government spending and/or a decrease in taxes (i.e., a budget deficit) will be magnified by the multiplier process and lead to an increase in aggregate demand.
 If the economy is operating below full capacity, this will lead to an increase in GDP and employment.

 The Crowding-Out model: The effect of an increase in the budget deficit will be dampened as borrowing for the deficit will increase interest rates and crowd out private spending and investment, leading to a decrease in investment.
 In an open economy the increase in interest rates leads to an increase in foreign investment--capital inflow--and an increase demand for domestic dollars, producing an increase in exchange rates--currency appreciation--and a decline in net exports and a decrease in aggregate demand.